-Are you ready to start selling?
+Are you ready to start selling merch or looking to start a print-on-demand business?
 Here are some key business practices that will help you get your merch into the hands of fans:

 Build Your Online Storefront

 Your online storefront is just as important as your IRL merch table.
-Make sure your link in bio is customized according to your brand and clearly features your stock via Sell Physical Products.
+Make sure your link in bio is customized according to your brand and clearly features your stock via Sell Physical Products or Shopify Storefront.
 Remember to direct fans to your link in bio and invest time in building your online presence, which will in turn help you convert to more sales.

 Make Your Merch Table Standout On Tour